 - Thick fabric covers are also available.
 However, whilst these offer excellent protection, they do get very dirty very quickly.
 This can be fixed, to some extent, by washing them, but if the appearance of your bike is particularly important to you, then it’s a good idea to have a spare for when your other one is in the wash.

 - Neoprene covers that have velcro on for easy removal are fairly easy to clean and are a good way to protect your bike.
-Taking it off regularly also allows you to remove any dirt that has accumulated underneath as well as checking the frame for any damage.
+Taking it off regularly also allows you to remove any dirt that has accumulated underneath as well as check the frame for any damage.

 - Chainstay length is not universal, so it’s important to ensure that you get a protector that fits your bike.
 Even when you have one that fits the bike, it’s still a good idea to use zip ties to ensure that it stays securely attached to the frame.
 This will help prevent any dirt from getting underneath.